 After a meeting to discuss the issue and in which a suggestion by the complainant to change the Fire Department's pay structure was rejected, the complainant said he believed the department's administration considered him a "negative" influence and unfairly targeted him.

 At a meeting in December, comments on social-media outlets were brought up by the administration, which ordered it to desist, with all complaints brought through the chain of command.
-At the time, the complainant suspected he was the object of criticism by the administration.

 Greene said she found "credible" the claim the administration had "taken action to address allegations relating to (the complainant's) negative attitude" but found that it did not "give rise to retaliation or harassment claims under the law or pursuant to the town's policies."